ntrpi/ManitouadgeHospitalProject/README.md

 - Job Posting Controller and Job Posting Data Controller
 - Views and ViewModels for Department and Job Posting

-- All of the members has communicated well to solve the issues and helped each others.
+- All of the members have communicated well to solve the issues and helped each others.

 ### Sandra
 - Created project and initialized repo.